Skip to content

 Skills like Wind Formation and Fire Formation will also fall into this category.
 I suspect they're similar 10% increases, but I haven't tested them out personally.

 The final current skill that falls into this category is Way of the Warrior.
 Like Way of the Thief, this skill can be leveled up and appears to have an initial increase of 10%.
 One unique component of this skill is that it appears to only care about the enemy row, and will activate the multiplier if you're hitting something with a close or mid-range weapon regardless of the position the adventurer is in your party.
 For example, my Elise was hitting the enemy front row with a spear for the same damage when she was in my front row as when she was in my back row.
+One key thing to note is that Way of the Warrior does not increase damage done by spells, but Way of the Thief does increase the sure hit damage from spells.

 Way of the Warrior Modifier